-(1) The initial license fee shall be \$100.
+1) The initial license fee shall be \$100.

-(2) If the applicant has satisfactorily completed one year's experience, an active veterinary license will be issued and will expire on the next following December 31.
+(2) If the applicant has satisfactorily completed one year's experience, in the United States or its territories or provinces, or in Canada, an active veterinary license will be issued and will expire on the next following December 31.
 Licensee shall renew the license according to OAR 875-010-0065.